 Dentures: Fixing Incomplete Teeth

-There are two major types of dentures namely, full and partial dentures.
-Your dentist will help you to choose the kind of permanent dentures that is suitable for you, and this is based on whether all or some of your teeth are going to be replaced.
-The cost involved will also need to be considered as well.
+There are three major types of dentures: full, partial, and over-dentures.
+Your dentist will help you choose the kind of permanent dentures that are suitable for you.
+This is based on whether all or some of your teeth are going to be replaced.
+The cost involved will also need to be considered.

-Immediate Full Denture – This type of denture is inserted as soon as the remaining teeth are removed.
-The only downside to using immediate full denture is that they must be relined after a few months and this comes about because the denture becomes loose as the bone supporting the teeth reshapes itself as it heals.
+- Immediate Full Denture – This type of denture is inserted as soon as the remaining teeth are removed.
+The only downside to using immediate full denture is that they must be relined after a few months and this is because the denture loosens as the bone supporting the teeth reshapes itself and heals.
 The benefit of using this type of denture is that you will never have to be without your teeth.

-Conventional Full Denture – This denture is inserted into your mouth after removing the remaining teeth, and the underlying tissues have restored back to health.
-Healing may take up to several months, and during this period you will be without your teeth.
+Conventional Full Denture – This denture is inserted into your mouth after removing the remaining teeth.
+The underlying tissues have restored back to health.
+Healing may take up to several months.
+During this period you will be without your teeth.

 Partial dentures, on the other hand, are set on a metallic framework which can be fastened onto your natural teeth.
 At times, crowns need to be put in place on some of your natural teeth to serve as anchors for the false teeth.
 Partial dentures are the removable alternatives of bridges.

-Becoming accustomed to your new set of permanent dentures may take a few weeks to some months during which you will feel uncomfortable or awkward.
+Becoming accustomed to your new set of permanent dentures in Encino may take a few weeks to some months during which you will feel uncomfortable.
 You will need to spend some time practicing how to speak and eat with dentures.
-Over the next few weeks, your tongue and the muscles of your cheeks will learn to accommodate and hold your dentures in place despite a loose of heavy feeling from time to time.
+Over the next few weeks, your tongue and the muscles of your cheeks will learn to accommodate and hold your dentures in place despite a loose feeling from time to time.
 You may also notice an excessive flow of saliva and minor soreness or irritation.
-But if the irritation persists, consult your dentist.
+If the irritation persists, consult your dentist.

-Over time, you may need to remake, reline or rebase your denture as a result of normal wear.
-Rebasing has to do with making a new base for the set of dentures you are currently using as against getting a new set.
-Additionally, aging also causes the mouth to change thus making the dentures to become loose while chewing becomes irritating and painful.
+Over time, you may need to remake, reline or re-base your denture as a result of normal wear.
+Re-basing has to do with making a new base for the set of dentures you are currently using.
+Additionally, aging also causes the mouth to change thus making the dentures loose while chewing.
+It may become irritating and painful.
 This is why experts advise that you visit your dentist annually for a checkup.

 Here are some tips for taking care of your dentures:

-- Always stand over a basin of water when holding your dentures as they are very breakable if dropped suddenly
+- - Always stand over a cup of water when holding your dentures as they are very breakable if dropped suddenly

-- Never let your dentures to become completely dry.
+- - Never let your dentures become completely dry.
 Whenever you are not wearing them, always place them in a bowl of plain water or denture cleanser soaking solution

 In conclusion, seek the help of a dental implant expert instead of buying cheap dentures as it could do more harm than good to the overall health of your mouth.